cafjs/caf_cli/README.md

 Note that the `onerror` handler in the websocket interface is for *internal use* only.
 Just use `onclose`.

+### Multi-method

 In some cases we want to execute multiple methods in a single transaction (see {@link external:caf_ca}).
-If one fails, we roll back both state changes and (delayed) external interactions for all of them.
+If one fails, we roll back all state changes and (delayed) external interactions.

 This is easy in CAF.js, because methods that do not provide a callback are assumed to be multi-method calls: